MathCryptoDoc/polkadot-optimized/README.md

 ```

 ### Start compilation and benchmarking
 Modify bottom of ``compile.py`` for desired release version and optimization options.
-You can also choose a smaller set of options to test or only select the *winning options for your native architecture**.
+By default, it will take the *winning options for your native architecture* but you also choose a smaller set of options to test or the exhaustive set in our testing.
 ```
 screen # can be resumed with screen -r after logout python3 compile.py